Almira Lincoln Phelps: Early life and education

 Almira Hart was born on July 15, 1793, in Berlin, Connecticut, the youngest of 17 children, growing up in an intellectual, independently thinking, and religious environment.
 She and her family lived on a farm.
 Her mother, Lydia, took interest in anatomy, examining the animals she cooked and thereby developing a rudimentary knowledge of human anatomy.
 This afforded her the ability to reset dislocated joints and perform other basic first aid for her family and community, in cases where a doctor was not immediately available.

-Lydia also studied the properties of plants, and she later discussed these observations with her daughter Almira, later on after her interest in botany had begun.
+Lydia also studied the properties of plants, and she later discussed these observations with her daughter, Almira, after her interest in botany had begun.
 Lydia Hart taught her children the value of the world around them, and they learned to work hard on the farm.
 Through these lessons, Lydia also taught her daughters what she believed to be their place in the world, as women.

 The Hart home was an open place where members of the community would often gather to debate a vast array of subjects.
 Almira's father, Samuel Hart, himself loved to argue and debate, and there was often a dissenter or a preacher in their home who had stopped by to argue with him.
-The Hart children were encouraged to question things, and to create their own opinions on various matters.
+The Hart children were encouraged to question things and to create their own opinions on various matters.
 Almira and her family often gathered around the fireplace, where her father and mother would share tales of their ancestors and family anecdotes.
 Almira's favorite tales concerned the Revolutionary war.

 Through her close friendship with the elderly mother of a bookseller, Almira had access to a vast array of books from an early age.
 She loved to read, and at first seemed to enjoy reading anything she could get her hands on.
 One of Almira's most influential mentors was her older sister, Emma Hart Willard.
 Emma would become an influential reformer of women's education, and advised her sister early on to choose good books with which to educate herself, instead of merely reading for the pastime of it.
 When Almira was 17, she went to live with Emma and her husband, as her sister was in charge of the female academy at Middlebury.

-While living with her sister, she was also mentored by John Willard and three of his fellow students who also came to live in the Willard household.
+While living with her sister, she was also mentored by John Willard and three of his fellow students, who also came to live in the Willard household.
 She studied mathematics and philosophy.
 Young men from Middlebury College often boarded with the Willards, or in homes nearby, while they were attending college.
-This allowed Almira, and other women like her, the chance to gain a secondhand college education, engaging in discussions with the boarders and thereby learning subjects which were at that time not taught, or taught only basically, at the female academies.
-It was in this secondhand fashion that Almira was able to learn higher mathematics.
+This allowed Almira and other women like her the chance to gain a secondhand college education, engaging in discussions with the boarders and thereby learning subjects which were at that time not taught, or taught only basically, at the female academies.
+It was in this secondhand way that Almira learned higher mathematics.